Archives

 An all-night DSA Chapter meeting in Brooklyn turns violent when one member reveals the unthinkable: he got a job.

-"The Fugue" was originally produced by "The Tank Theatre" in New York, January 19 under its original name "Real."
 A woman reads a play about a composer writing a fugue and revisits her old instrument, questioning her life.
 Meanwhile, a composer dreams of a woman playing and writes a fugue, wishing to become her.
 Their identities blur as music weaves their stories together in a search for self.